 The ESZ polygons have the following fields:

 TOWN NVARCHAR2(21) Official town name.
+Value determined by the geographic location of the ESZ polygon relative to towns.
 TOWN_ID NUMBER(5) Unique identifier for towns.
+Corresponds to the Town value.
 FIPS_STCO NUMBER(38) Unique identifier for County.
+Corresponds to the Town value.
 MSAG_COMM NVARCHAR2(20) Master Street Address Guide (MSAG) Community name.
+Value determined from a tabular lookup from parcel addresses to the MSAG.
 ESN NUMBER(5) Emergency Service Number (ESN).
 Defined as a three to five digit number representing a unique combination of emergency service agencies (Law Enforcement, Fire, and Emergency Medical Service) designated to serve a specific range of addresses within a particular geographical area, or Emergency Service Zone (ESZ).
 The ESN facilitates selective routing and selective transfer, if required, to the appropriate PSAP and the dispatching of the proper service agency (ies).
-MULT_ESN NVARCHAR2(1) Either a yes (Y) or no (N) value that describes if the TOWN contains more than one ESN per the MSAG PARCELS NVARCHAR2(1) Either a yes (Y) or no (N) value that describes if the TOWN has digital parcel data available.
-PARCEL_LEVEL NUMBER(5) The standard to which digital parcels comply.
-Either level 0, 2, or 3.
-PSAP_ID NVARCHAR2(6) Unique identifier for a PSAP, assigned by the FCC and obtained from Verizon’s VoIP MSAG PRIMARY_PSAP NVARCHAR2(100) PSAP name obtained from MA911.
-EXISTING_REGIONAL NVARCHAR2(1) Either a yes (Y) or no (N) value that describes if PRIMARY_PSAP is associated with more than one TOWN.
-Used for symbology purposes.
-WIRELESS_PSAP NVARCHAR2(50) The name of the State Police Barracks that would handle the wireless call from the associated ESZ.
+PRIMARY_PSAP NVARCHAR2(100) PSAP name obtained from MA911.
+EDIT_DATE DATE Date polygon last edited.

 Disclaimer Regarding Use